 Vacuum from top to bottom as well – if you prefer you can vacuum the dust up as well before adding a final polish to surfaces.

-Now everything should be sparkling clean ad looking neat and tidy – so simply add some air freshener to the room and walk away knowing you’ve done a good job!
+Now everything should be sparkling clean ad looking neat and tidy – so simply add something nice smelling to the space and walk away knowing you’ve done a good job!

 So – you can walk out of the room knowing that its clean from top to bottom and all the hidden areas have also been tackled.

-Remember the stuff that you took out of the room at the start?
-You now just need to tackle these items.
+Remember the stuff that you took out of the room at the start? – the stuff I said to leave just outside the door…

-By the time you have tackled each room in your home there should be less and less out of place, and hopefully this step will become obscelete once you have taken up the habit of having a quick tidy round each day (this is reason enough for me to have a walk around the house each night and check that everythings in its place).
+By the time you have tackled each room in your home there should be less and less out of place, and hopefully this step will become obsolete once you have taken up the habit of having a quick tidy round each day (this is reason enough for me to have a walk around the house each night and check that everything’s in it’s place).